 b.
-A noise signal with the specified spectral density is given by the output of a linear system with white noise input that has spectral density $\Phi{w_n} = 0.1$ .
+A noise signal with the specified spectral density is given by the output of a linear system with white noise input that has spectral density $\Phi{w_n} = 0.1$.
 The transfer function of the system is

-In state-space form, this becomes
+In state-space form this can be expressed as